-This section describes configuration steps for integrating Windows Terminal Server for launching sessions.
+This section describes the configuration steps for integrating Windows Terminal Server for launching sessions.

 Before you begin

-Install Sectona client on the server you wish to build as jump proxy as per installation instruction mentioned in Installing Sectona Jump Host Component
+Install the Sectona client on the server you wish to build as a jump proxy as per the installation instructions mentioned in Installing Sectona Jump Host Component.

-Ensure PAM server can communicate with the jump Server as per communication requirement mentioned in Standard Port Requirement for Installation
+Ensure the PAM server can communicate with the jump Server as per the communication requirement mentioned in Standard Port Requirement for Installation

 Procedure to Configure Jump Server in Sectona PAM Installation